Billuc/htmx-express/BLOG.md

 Here is a list of what interested me :

-- I am tired of JS frameworks that need their own dev server and that can be really slow
+- I am tired of JS frontend frameworks that need their own dev server and that can be really slow
 - I also tend to dislike build processes, as they can be long
 - Some frameworks or meta-frameworks can be complex and unintuitive
 - We can have the frontend built alongside the backend, which simplifies processes since there is no compatibility issues